Study Options

 Each module includes an assignment, which is usually a 2000-word essay.
 This will be submitted online after teaching has finished.

-For those who want the flexibility of mixing study at home and onsite, we offer a programme of blended study.
+For those who want the flexibility of mixing study at home and onsite, we offer a mixed study mode.

-This method of learning requires focus and commitment, but is greatly rewarding as students become part of both the online and onsite communities.
+Mixed mode study requires focus and commitment but is greatly rewarding as students become part of both the online and onsite communities.

 Life Long Learning